 Treatments for Heart Failure

-There are several ways to treat heart failure.
-Based on results from your evaluation, your doctor may recommend:
+There are several ways to treat heart failure, but the best approach is to avoid heart failure by eating a healthy diet, exercising, and not smoking.
+Even then, some people develop heart failure and based on results from your evaluation, your doctor may recommend:

 Making changes in the way you live (diet, exercise, stress reduction, healthier sleep patterns)